 Customize email in flows

-Here are the top how-to scenarios about email in Power Automate, with examples of how to achieve them:
+Here are the top how-to scenarios for email in Microsoft Power Automate, with examples of how to achieve them.

 Send a beautifully formatted email.

 Change the date and time format of an email.